dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/image-tag.md

 # ImageTag

-The interface ImageTag represents an image tag that can be attached to an image in a system.
-It contains information about the image, such as the image ID and the image tag type.
+The `ImageTag` interface defines a structure that stores information about an image returned by an [image source](https://www.dynamsoft.com/capture-vision/docs/core/architecture/input.html).

 ## Definition